entertainmenttechnology/Smith-MTEC3501-HD13-2025S/README.md

 ## README

+## Class April 7
+Good morning!
+Today we meet on Zoom.
+The focus of the remainder of the semester is to prep your projects for your presentations on **May 12**  You should read teh feedback, respond to the prompt in this [discussion](https://github.com/entertainmenttechnology/Smith-MTEC3501-HD13-2025S/discussions/73).
+Your evaluations can be found in your personal folders in this repository.
+Today we continue to brainstorm, discuss and make suggestions about your project, and the deliverables that you need to provide as well.

+See you on Zoom!
+The number is always the same but here it is again: 649-104-8253.

 ## Week 8 Class
 I was proud of everyone at last weeks presentartions!
 You were all well prepared, and though everyone still has questions, we are all on a good path to completion.